VisualComputingInstitute/ShapePriors_GCPR16/README.md

 ## Compiling
 First build VIZ in `./external/viz` following the instructions given there.
-Then build using normal cmake procedure.
+Then build the code using cmake:
 ```
 mkdir build; cd build;
 cmake .. -DCMAKE_BUILD_TYPE=Release; make -j